High-Altitude Flower Gardening Made Simple

 Early fall frosts

+Flower gardening at high altitude can pose challenges due to temperature fluctuations and poor soil conditions.
 Understanding these challenges is the first step toward choosing flowers that will truly thrive at elevation.

 Best Flowers for High-Altitude Gardens